 Eating for both health and pleasure can be a difficult balancing act and my aim is to support, guide and even inspire you in your journey towards better health!

 I can help you to understand why you feel the way you do and work out what needs tweaking to make you feel better!
 I can help you explore the root causes of your health issues.

 Passionate about travel, I ‘ve been interested in a very broad range of foods and in the link between food and health for many years.
-I was spurred on to retrain as a Nutritional Therapist following the discovery of the low FODMAPs diet which a close relative decided to try during a Crohn’s disease (an IBD) flare up.
-Whilst the low FODMAPs diet has been shown to help many with IBS not many people in the UK are familiar with the diet.
+I was spurred on to retrain as a Nutritional Therapist following the discovery of the low-FODMAPs diet which a close relative decided to try during an Irritable Bowel Disease (IBD) flare-up.
+Whilst the low FODMAPs diet has been shown to help many with Irritable Bowel Syndrome (IBS) not many people in the UK are familiar with the diet.

 FODMAPs is an acronym for fermentable oligo-,di-, monosaccharides and polyols which are particular carbohydrates that can ferment in the gut leading to sever discomfort.
 Within days of changing foods all symptoms were eliminated.
 The link between diet and symptoms was so clear and yet many years of conventional medical treatment elapsed before a gastroenterologist suggested looking at the diet to help alleviate symptoms.
 This was my turning point and I decided to train as a nutritional therapist.